 One of the leading research questions should be how AI and its various incarnations impact these three layers.
 AI investment decisions must go through the same decision processes and governance instances to become a reality.
 Investing in sophisticated AI algorithms and platforms with more significant opacity and less explainability immediately introduces new governance issues that older ICTs did not raise.
 Thus, the analysis should study that and explore new or updated governance layers that could address related risks and potential failures.

-While its potential impact on the public sector is still uncertain, AI technologies introduce critical governance issues, previously considered background noise, into the fray.
+While its potential impact on the public sector remains uncertain, AI technologies introduce critical governance issues —previously considered background noise —into the fray.
 During the “classic” DG age (1999–2006), public investment decisions to adopt digital technologies were not under direct scrutiny.
 The emergence of open data and social media started to turn the tide, and stakeholder participation and direct involvement in decision-making processes became relevant.
 AI has added more nuance here by directly questioning such processes while adding themes (responsible, ethical, non-discriminatory, unbiased, development-oriented, inclusive, etc.) that must be carefully considered when making public investment decisions.

 The DG definition presented above centers on the unique traits of the public sector and its governance mechanisms embedded in context-based power configurations.
-Thus, it is not only what type of technology is being embraced but, most importantly, why and how it is and who is calling the shots.
-The same goes for AI .
+Thus, it is not only about the type of technology being embraced, but, most importantly, why and how it is, and who is calling the shots.
+The same goes for AI.
 Indeed, AI and GenAI’s seemingly disruptive nature does not issue a license to bypass decision-making processes, ignore the dynamics of the public sector or skip much-needed sequencing.

 AI in the public sector comprises three interrelated dimensions.
-1. AI deployments to enhance public administration and increase public value.
-2. The governance of AI.
+1. AI deployments to enhance public administration and service delivery and augment public value.
+2. AI in governance processes.
 And 3.
-AI in governance processes.
+The governance of AI.
 Comparatively speaking, the first element has attracted the attention of many researchers .
 Moreover, these case studies pick on the ten core functions of public administration previously mentioned, highlighting general public service, economic affairs, and public order and safety.
-At the application level, chatbots have received priority attention from governments in the Global North, perhaps surprisingly.
+At the application level, chatbots have received surprisingly high priority from governments in the Global North.
 However, most case studies do not detail the specific AI platforms deployed or examine relevant governance arrangements.
 Moreover, most of the research lacks an adequate AI typology that could have served to identify the selected AI platforms.
 Instead, models, algorithms and applications are meshed into a single category.
 I have already developed a typology to address the latter issue.

 As with older ICTs, AI can automate public sector processes.
 Moreover, It can change them by eliminating redundant ones, simplifying others or augmenting the rest in scope and reach.
 That is a complex process in which people and older technologies are at stake, and decisions on moving forward play a critical role.
-Again, governance structures and instances play a central role here, while technology only shows a gamut of alternatives to build upon — but can never decide by itself.
+Again, governance structures and instances play a central role here, while technology offers only a range of alternatives to build upon — but can never decide on its own.

 GenAI, with its seemingly general-purpose capabilities, deserves special attention.
 While research on the topic is still scant, its organizational impact within public entities must be highlighted .
-Indeed, GenAI can improve the performance of a series of language-based chores and tasks tackled less successfully by older algorithms.
+Indeed, GenAI can improve the performance of a range of language-based tasks that older algorithms tackle less successfully.
 LLMs excel at Natural Language Processing (NLP), an AI field that has been around for decades and which all three AI types have tackled in various ways.
-LLMs can generate new content, summarize existing content, translate and transform languages, develop computer code, undertake data analytics on demand, assist people with disabilities, and provide customer support.
-However, they do not cover the gamut of all possible AI applications.
+LLMs can generate new content, summarize existing content, translate and transform languages, develop computer code, perform on-demand data analytics, assist people with disabilities, and provide customer support.
+However, they do not cover the full range of possible AI applications.

 However, GenAI can also impact how older AI algorithms perform and deliver — similarly to how AI has impacted older ICTs.
-That is a critical point, as digital public innovation should be seen more like a Matryoshka Doll instead of a tabula rasa.
-In a nutshell it comprises a set of nested innovation processes.
+That is a critical point, as digital public innovation should be seen more like a Matryoshka doll than a tabula rasa.
+In a nutshell, it comprises a set of nested innovation processes.
 Moreover, as a computational agent that can undertake various chores upon request and directly interacts with humans, GenAI is unique in that respect.
-It is no longer another piece of software or hardware; it is a new and knowledgeable team member that could become its most important one.
-As such, organizational and process execution changes could be dramatic and have a relatively high human cost — more so if algorithmic governance is permitted to hold the reins.
+It is no longer just another piece of software or hardware; it is a new, knowledgeable team member who could become its most important one.
+As such, organizational and process execution changes could be dramatic and entail a relatively high human cost—especially if algorithmic governance is permitted to hold the reins.

 A vast literature on the governance of AI is already out there and is well-known .
 However, there is little on public-sector AI governance due to the lack of studies examining related AI investments.
-In any case, public sector AI governance has unique traits that stem from the fact that the public sector is unique vis-à-vis all others.
+In any case, public sector AI governance has unique traits stemming from the fact that the public sector is distinct from others.
 The detailed public sector dynamics presented in the previous post should be a core part of the analysis if the goal is to discern the impact of public AI investments on public value generation.

-The same can be said about AI in governance processes within the public sector.
+The same can be said of AI in public-sector governance processes.
 AI to automate decision-making processes immediately introduces the perils of algorithmic governance which is essentially the result of the lack of having in place functional and binding AI governance instances and mechanisms.
 Again, the vast literature on the subject has paid little attention to the public sector, where algorithmic governance could have a nefarious impact on those negatively affected.

-In sum, we have the work cut out for us.
+In sum, we have our work cut out for us.

 Raul